 Merit badges are a big part of scout camp.
 For more information on Merit Badges, please look at the Merit Badges page of this site.

-First Payment: $160 Due in February (Part-Time adults pay half of their expected stay at $55/day).
+First Payment: $160 Due in Late-January/February (Part-Time adults pay half of their expected stay at $55/day).

-Final Payment: $165 Due in April (Part-Time adults pay the balance of their expected stay at $55/day).
+Final Payment: $160 Due in Late-March/April (Part-Time adults pay the balance of their expected stay at $55/day).

-NOTE for Part-Time Scouters: After March 31, Part-Time Scouters pay $55/day and must make payment directly to the Heart of America Council or upon arrival at Bartle Scout Reservation.
+NOTE for Part-Time Scouters: After April 5th, Part-Time Scouters pay $65/day and must make payment directly to the Heart of America Council or upon arrival at Bartle Scout Reservation.
 The troop does not accept payment for Part-Time Scouters after 18 April.

-Camp physicals must be completed by 27 March!
+Camp physicals must be completed by camp night!
 Please schedule an appointment with your family doctor now!

 Every Scout and Scouter attending summer camp is required to have a BSA Annual Health and Medical Record, signed by a physician Click here for the fillable PDF form – this form needs to be filled out and turned in each year.